dart-lang/site-www/src/_guides/language/effective-dart/design.md

 mix in the class.

-### DO document whether your class supports being used as a mixin.
+### DO document if your class supports being used as a mixin.

 Mention in the class's doc comment whether the class can or must be used as a mixin.
 If your class is designed for use only as a mixin, then consider adding